How to get help in a crisis, and dealing with debt

 Dealing with debt

 Debt is not just a financial issue.
 It feeds into all elements of your life.
 It is important to get advice on how to start dealing with any debts you have.
-The National Debtline and My Money Steps offer free trustworthy advice.
+The National Debtline offer free trustworthy advice.

 Food banks provide emergency food to those in crisis.
 A food parcel will provide a minimum of three days nutritionally balanced, tinned and dried food donated by the local community.

 The Money Advice Hub offer free, confidential debt and money advice.
 They can help with debt problems, including:

 - housing arrears